AlliedToasters/hlpage/README.md

 # HLPage
-A simple utility to push price notifications to an android phone powered using hyperliquid.
+A simple utility to push price notifications to an android phone using hyperliquid.